Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Data

 \section{Data}

 The \Euclid Q1 release is split into three fields: the EDF-F (12.1\,deg$^2$); the EDF-N (22.9\,deg$^2$); and the EDF-S (28.1\,deg$^2$).
 Of these three fields, EDF-F and EDF-N have overlapping coverage from SPIRE.
 The SPIRE field overlapping with the EDF-F is known as `CDFS-SWIRE', and the field overlapping with the EDF-N is known as the `AKARI-NEP'.
-Here we describe the multiwavelength data in these two fields that we will be using.
+Here we describe the multiwavelength data in these two fields.